Cheh is a tenured law professor at The George Washington

 born and raised here, both attending Murch Elementary and

 Georgetown Day School.
+Support Mary fundraising with purchasing of campaign.
 Mary is a former member of the Murch

 after-school board, a Stoddert soccer coach (and a licensed